-Internal audit (Haines Watts) have been appointed for the financial year 2021 - 2022 and their role includes giving advice on financial matters and performing a range of checks on the Trust financial systems.
+Internal audit (Haines Watts) were appointed for the financial year 2022 - 2023 and their role included giving advice on financial matters and performing a range of checks on the Trust financial systems.
 The Trust confirms that this function has been fully delivered in line with ESFA's requirements and no material control issues were identified.